diegomarzo/diegomarzo.github.io/_posts/2020-08-10-Serverless-Framework-Informal-Introduction.md

 published: true
 title: 'Serverless Framework, a very informal presentation'
 ---
-We mentioned in the introductory post about Serverless Architecture that I use Serverless Framework:
+We mentioned in the introductory post about Serverless Architecture that I use Serverless Framework.
+In this post, we are going to see a very informal presentation about why I use the framework before we go and code stuff.

+What is Serverless Framework for?

 >> Serverless Framework lets you develop and deploy serverless applications to AWS, Azure, GCP & more